 Is Red Bull an Indian brand?

-The Red Bull energy drink brand belongs to the Austrian company of the same name.
+The Red Bull energy drink brand is owned by an Austrian company of the same name.

-Krating Daeng uses the Red Bull logo from Thailand.
-More precisely, it is Red Bull who uses its logo.
+Krating Daeng company uses the Red Bull logo from Thailand.
+More precisely, it is Red Bull that uses its logo.